Forging: A Glossary of Terms

 Clamp

-an element that connects several rods or other wrought elements.
-Today only used in hand hot forging.
+an element that joins several rods or other wrought elements.
+Today it is used only in hand hot forging.

-a wire that is used to temporarily (before welding or soldering) join the elements of a wrought item.
+a wire used to temporarily join the elements of a wrought item (before welding or soldering).

 Rivet

-an iron rod that is cylindrical in shape with a head on one end; used to join wrought elements and parts.
+a cylindrical iron rod with a head on one end; used to join wrought elements and parts.

 Methods: